-When preparing for your CDL HAZMAT test, you should never look past the importance of a practice test.
-HAZMAT practice tests will show you what you already know, what you need to know and what you need to study more.
+When preparing for your CDL HAZMAT test, you should study the CDL manual and never look past the importance of a practice test.
+HAZMAT practice tests will show you what you already know and what you need to study more.

 The regulations set by the federal government are intended to protect you, as well as those around you, and the environment.
 They tell shippers how to package the materials safely and tell drivers how to load, transport and unload the materials.

 The standards for states to test and license truck and bus drivers was established by the Commercial Motor Vehicle Safety Act of 1986.
 These standards require truck drivers to complete training that specifically relates to the transportation of hazardous materials and complete several exams thereafter.

 In addition to passing the HAZMAT test, federal prohibits your state from issuing a hazardous materials endorsement until you undergo the Transportation Security Administration’s (TSA) security threat assessment.
 During the assessment, the driver’s fingerprints and biographical information are forwarded to TSA for vetting.